 This post was co-authored by Sarah Lean, Senior Content Engineer, Azure

 Tailwind Traders1 is a retail company that is looking to adopt Azure as part of its IT strategy.
-The IT team is familiar with deploying infrastructure on-premises and is now researching what they need to do in order to run their workloads on Azure.
-In this blog post, we will walk you through Tailwind Traders’ experience to run its workloads on Azure using Cloud Adoption Framework and Azure landing zones guidance.
+The IT team is familiar with deploying infrastructure on premises and is now researching what they need to do in order to run their workloads within Azure.
+They’ve been doing some research and have found the Microsoft Cloud Adoption Framework for Azure and Azure landing zones.

 1Tailwind Traders is a fictional company that we reference within this blog post in order to help illustrate how companies can leverage the Cloud Adoption Framework in real world scenarios.